Planning a New Dairy Shed?

 Site placement

-Best practice is to place the cow shed on slightly elevated ground so that gravity can be used for effluent to flow into your storage.
+Best practice is to place the new dairy shed on slightly elevated ground so that gravity can be used for effluent to flow into your storage.
 Not only is this the most efficient method for collecting effluent, but it means you are not reliant on pumps or electricity.

 Processing